 Dr. Sponaugle’s Answer To This Story

-Ketamine blocks the NMDA receptor which is activated by Glutamate, doesn’t solve the underlying issue.
+Ketamine blocks the NMDA receptor which is activated by Glutamate doesn’t solve the underlying issue.

 Quinolinic acid is produced by Lyme spirochete, just one of many other toxins in the world of Lyme, as a Glutamate mimicker, it would actually increase electrical voltage throughout the brain causing significant anxiety/panic.

-An increase in electrical voltage caused by Quinolinic would actually activate in the reward center [nucleus accumbens], it would increase dopamine release and lessen depression!!!!
+An increase in electrical voltage caused by Quinolinic would actually activate the reward center [nucleus accumbens], it would increase dopamine release and lessen depression!!!!

-However, increased voltage in the deep limbic system secondary to high Quinolinic acid levels would cause increased depression – as you are aware, my clinical studies have also proven that serotonin and taurine deficiency cause depression via the same mechanism.
+However, increased voltage in the deep limbic system secondary to high Quinolinic acid levels would cause increased depression – as you are aware, my clinical studies have also proven that serotonin and taurine deficiency causes depression via the same mechanism.

-The researchers don’t have the clinical studies we have performed at Sponaugle Wellness Institute, studies comparing symptoms of depression with over 8,000 patients for neurotransmitter testing and hundreds that have been correlated with SPECT brain scans.
+The researchers don’t have the clinical studies we have performed at Sponaugle Wellness Institute, studies comparing symptoms of depression with over 8,000 patients for neurotransmitter testing, and hundreds that have been correlated with SPECT brain scans.

 However, another caveat.

-Remember, I taught you that recent PET studies in Madrid have proven that the glutamatergic receptors in the PFC are responsible, actually modulate, dopamine release in nucleus accumbens, therefore, one could argue that if the Quinolinic/Glutamate mimicry is real, the excessive Quinolinic acid production in a Lyme patient would actually increase glutamatergic activation in the prefrontal cortex which would subsequently increase the release of Dopamine to the D2 receptors in the reward center – thereby decreasing depression.
+Remember, I taught you that recent PET studies in Madrid have proven that the glutamatergic receptors in the PFC are responsible, actually modulate, dopamine release in the nucleus accumbens, therefore, one could argue that if the Quinolinic/Glutamate mimicry is real, the excessive Quinolinic acid production in a Lyme patient would actually increase glutamatergic activation in the prefrontal cortex which would subsequently increase the release of Dopamine to the D2 receptors in the reward center – thereby decreasing depression.